-Analysis of Current Synchrophasor Networks
+5.0 Analysis of Current Synchrophasor Networks

-Network Structure and Communications
+5.1 Network Structure and Communications

 A small but representative set of network structures was derived from analysis of 21 structure or architecture diagrams from the above-listed literature.
-There are individual small variations but there are primarily five network forms that have been used to date.
-These are shown in the figures below.
+Rather than try to analyze all 21 individually here, and in order to keep confidentiality, this study reviewed the 21 instances to identify common elements and approaches.
+While individual small variations exist as would be expected, there are primarily five network forms that have been used to date.
+The analysis presented here is based on the five prototype forms that span the set of solutions examined for this study.
+These five are shown in the figures below.

 Figure 2 illustrates a regional PMU network with two variations.
 In the top diagram, each TO connects a PDC via WAN to the regional entity Super PDC.
 From there data is made available to the regional entity's applications and systems.
 In the bottom diagram, rather than connect the Super PDC to other regional entities, a separate set of regional PDCs is placed between the Super PDC and the PDCs belonging to the other regional entities.
 In the case of Variation B, PMU data must pass through a chain of as many as six PDCs, which can impose high latency costs upon the data flow before it reaches the receiving applications.
 PMU data must pass through the entire chain of PDCs before reach the application, thus accumulating latency that increases with the number of PDCs transited.
-Such accumulated latency is not crucial for offline analytics, but for future real time operations, this will be come problematic, so a structure the locks in such latency should neo be viewed as future-proofed.
+Analysis of experience at one utility indicated that this also led to some data loss due to timeouts.
+Such accumulated latency is not crucial for offline analytics, but data loss is, and for future real time operations, latency even without data loss will become problematic, so a structure that locks in such latency should not be viewed as future-proofed.

-Figure 2 Regional PMU Network Model 1
+Figure 2.
+Regional PMU Network Model 1

 Figure 3 illustrates a second approach to regional PMU networking.
 In this model, the main and backup operations centers are supported via separate and redundant WAN connections linking redundant sets of PMUs.
 This network arrangement is a typical arrangement for reliable communications for large scale data centers, even when there is only one data center site, in which case both WANs connect to the single site.
 This redundant structure can provide very high network security, availability and reliability needs required to support future mission-critical real-time synchrophasor applications for grid operation.
+It does however have the same latency issues as the structure of Figure 2.1

-Figure 3 Regional PMU Network Model 2
+Figure 3.
+Regional PMU Network Model 2